 Brunson scores 43 as Knicks rally in 2nd half to beat slumping Bucks 122-109

+MILWAUKEE (AP) — Jalen Brunson had trouble explaining just why he’s always so productive against the Milwaukee Bucks.

+It’s about the only time the New York Knicks guard struggled Sunday on a night when he flustered the Bucks once again.

-Jalen Brunson scored 43 points and the New York Knicks surged in the second half to win 122-109 on Sunday and hand the Milwaukee Bucks their fourth consecutive loss.
+Brunson scored 43 points and the Knicks surged in the second half to win 122-109 and hand the Bucks their fourth consecutive loss.
+Brunson is averaging 37.2 points in five games against the Bucks this season.

+“I don’t know,” Brunson said.
+“The ball goes through the hoop against them.
+I’m averaging 37, but we’re 2-3 (against the Bucks).
+Before tonight, we were 1-3.
+So no matter what the points was, we weren’t getting wins.
+Obviously tonight we found a way to win the game.
+Their game plan was working for the first three of four games.”

+Brunson’s ninth 40-point game of the season put him in sole possession of third place on the Knicks’ single-season list.
+Bernard King had a team-record 13 games with 40 or more in 1984-85.

 The Bucks are facing their longest losing streak of the season and also have dropped six of their last seven.
 Milwaukee is a game ahead of the Knicks and Orlando Magic in the race for the Eastern Conference’s No. 2 playoff seed behind the Boston Celtics.